 Online therapy at Maven Clinic- Looking for someone that has evening or lunch time appointments available and coming up short?
 The perfect way to fit therapy into your schedule is by using the Maven Clinic video appointment app, which allows you to schedule appointments with mental health professionals at a time that is convenient to you.

 What I recommend: I’ve done it all, except therapy through a church, but currently I am seeing a therapist through Maven Clinic.
 I highly recommend it for appointments with therapists and other medical professionals.
-With my special code you can receive a $25 credit towards an appointment and a Maven Swag bag.
-Enter SARAMVIP here to sign-up and find a therapist that’s a good match for you.

 How much will it cost?